VincentMasselis/RxBluetoothKotlin/README.md

 Because of this change, RxBluetoothKotlin was updated to fire the `NeedLocationPermission` exception at the right moment when the fine location permission is missing starting from the release `1.2.2`.
 If you're targeting Android API 28 and less, the last supported release is 1.2.1, if you're targeting API 29 or more, you should use the last version of RxBluetoothKotlin.

+## ⚠️ Android 12 permissions changes ⚠️
+Starting from Android API 31, the fine location permission is not required anymore, instead of this, you have to use the BLUETOOTH_CONNECT and BLUETOOTH_SCAN permissions to scan over the bluetooth low energy.
+Before upgrading `targetSdkVersion` to 31 in your app, check your `requestPermission` calls according to this new permission.

+Because of this change, RxBluetoothKotlin was updated to fire the `NeedBluetoothPermission` exception at the right moment when the fine permission is missing starting from the release `3.1.0`.

 ## ⚠️ Important notice about Maven Central release ⚠️
 **RxBluetoothKotlin is released on Maven Central** since the version `3.1.0` you don't have to worry about this library when jCenter will shutdown !
 Unfortunately, according to the Maven Central policies, I must update my package to match with the host domain I own.
 I only own `masselis.com`, so the package name RxBluetothKotlin were renamed from `com.vincentmasselis.rxbluetoothkotlin` to `com.masselis.rxbluetoothkotlin`, as consequence, <ins>you have to renamed EVERY import from rxbluetoothkotlin to the new package name</ins>.